srinivma1/appsody-backend-example/README.md

 # appsody-backend-example

-   This writeup will show how to generate cloud native microservice applications using appsody.
+   This writeup will show how to generate cloud native microservice applications based on appsody(IBM Cloud pak for applications)

 ## Prerequisites for Windows 10 Professional
  1. Minimum OS should be Windows 10 Professional.